 Customer Success Makes It Easier For Sales

 One of the primary responsibilities of Customer Success is to transform super-users into empowered advocates.
 The people who have embraced your product and who intuitively grasp its benefits can be your company’s greatest asset… but only if Customer Success is proactive in guiding them along this path.
 These are the types of users who will gladly submit testimonials, and they’re happy to recommend the product to their associates in other departments and even other companies.
 It’s the latter type of referral that reveals the first-way Customer Success helps Sales.
 Customer Success has the opportunity to send a steady stream of qualified, high-value leads to the Sales team.
 Social proof plus accurate tracking of decision-makers and champions equal a winning recipe every time.

 Customer Success Makes It More Rewarding for Sales

 Customer Success Can Inform Sales’ Tactics and Strategies

 Customer Success interacts with individuals in a wide range of departments in their clients’ companies.
-This gives them a great opportunity to track users’ sentiments about the on-boarding process and the features that were discussed (or not discussed) while they were still working with Sales.
-This is exactly the type of detailed intelligence Sales needs to polish their pitch in real-time.
+This gives them a great opportunity to track users’ sentiments about the onboarding process and the features that were discussed (or not discussed) while they were still working with Sales.
+This is precisely the type of detailed intelligence Sales needs to polish their pitch in real-time.
 If this worked for this type of customer, but not for that customer, Customer Success will know it and pass it along to Sales.
 Attention Sales: Don’t spin your wheels with Client B just because it seemed to work with Client A. Talk to your Customer Success Manager to gain the right kind of insight for every new account.

 Customer Success Can Shape The Context Of Sales’ Interactions With Prospects